 Heartworms also damage the lungs.
-They can cause pneumonitis, inflammation of lung tissue, that interferes with the dog's ability to breath and with the normal exchange of oxygen.
+They can cause pneumonitis, inflammation of lung tissue that interferes with the dog’s ability to breathe and with the normal exchange of oxygen.
 Eventually, the dog will begin to cough as a result of heart failure, pneumonitis, or both.
 Sometimes a large number of heartworms will almost completely obstruct blood flow to the heart, leading to caval syndrome.
 These dogs will collapse and die unless treatment is initiated very quickly to relieve the clog.
 Treatment for caval syndrome involves emergency surgery to remove the worms from the heart and major vessels.
 Treatment of this end-stage of heartworm disease is frequently unsuccessful.

 The good news is that heartworms are extremely easy to prevent.
-Prevention consists of using either a monthly heartworm preventative medication or a newer six-month injectable heartworm preventative medication.
+Preventative Care consists of using either a monthly heartworm preventative medication or a newer six-month injectable heartworm preventative medication.
 These medications kill the larval forms of heartworms before they have a chance to develop into adult heartworms.
 All of these methods are safe and effective under most circumstances.
 Year-round prevention is strongly recommended in this area due to our year-round mosquito population.
 Some heartworm preventative medications also offer protections against other types of parasites as well.

 Cats are not a natural host for heartworms, but can become infected.
 Cats become infected the same way as dogs, by being bitten by infected mosquitoes.
 Because cats are not a natural host, many heartworms never mature in cats.
 Some do, however, and when they do tend to find their way not only into the heart, but into the lungs as well.
 Cats rarely show the same signs as dogs when infected.
 Diagnosis in cats is difficult because the signs are not always definitive.
 Infected cats can suffer from chronic vomiting, coughing, or asthma-like signs.
 Unfortunately, one of the more common signs in cats is sudden death.
-Even if heartworm infection is diagnosed in cats, there are no known treatments that will kill the worms without high risk of killing the cat as well.
+Even if heartworm infection is diagnosed in cats, there are no known treatments that will kill the worms without a high risk of killing the cat as well.
 Therefore treatment consists of symptomatic relief of whatever symptoms occur.
 Heartworm prevention is available for cats.